Corey4005/swirll-cam-cloud-classifier/README.md

 ```

 # Credits for Image Labeler Used in This Project
 - We use the image labeler found in [this](https://github.com/tzutalin/labelImg) repo, which was built by [*Tzuta Lin*](https://tzutalin.github.io/) to label cloud classes in SWIRLL images.
-We have simply copied the code from their repo into this one so that it is pulled alongside this one.
+We have simply copied the code from their repo into this one so all important codes can be pulled together.
 - There is documentation on the how to use the image labeler in the [imglabeler](https://github.com/Corey4005/swirll-cam-cloud-classifier/tree/main/imglabeler) directory of this repo.

 # Task List and Progress